charlieh0tel/sinad_meter/README.md

 ![Image](images/running-on-pydwf-on-ad3.png)

 For acquisition the code supports:
-- bog standard audio capture devices via PortAudio
+- bog-standard audio capture devices that PortAudio can talk to
-- Digilent devices supproted via pydwf (but only AD3 is known to work)
+- Digilent devices supported by pydwf (but only AD3 is known to work)

 It has only been tested on Linux.
 (It might work on Windoze; it might not.)